 GluA1 knockout mice exhibit behavioral, social, and cognitive deficits.
-They may have applications in studies related to behavioral, social and cognitive abnormalities, hippocampal synaptic transmission/plasticity, and nociception, as well as neuropsychiatric disorders such as schizophrenia and depression/mania.
+They may have applications in studies related to behavioral, social and cognitive abnormalities, hippocampal synaptic transmission/plasticity, nociception and short and long term memory, as well as neuropsychiatric disorders such as schizophrenia and depression/mania.

 Rolf Sprengel, Max Planck Institute for Medical Res

 The GluA1 knockout allele (also called GluA1-, GluR-A-, or A1-lox) has a deletion of the sequences necessary in formation of the glutamate receptor transmembrane domain ion channel pore (exon 11).
 No GluA1 protein expression is detected from the targeted allele.
 Homozygous mice are viable and fertile, with behavioral, social, and cognitive deficits.
 Specifically, homozygotes have profound impairment of several different spatial working memory tasks and selective impairment on short-term recognition memory tasks.
 Homozygotes show no alterations on spatial reference memory tasks or long-term memory tasks.
 GluA1-/- mice also have novelty- and stress-induced hyperactivity, and increased anxiety-related responses.
 Hippocampal CA1 pyramidal neurons from homozygous mice have strongly reduced extrasynaptic AMPA currents and do not show the dendritic distance-dependent scaling of excitatory synaptic strengths seen in wildtype neurons.